matrix-org/matrix-js-sdk/README.md

 After calling `initRustCrypto`, you can obtain a reference to the [`CryptoApi`](https://matrix-org.github.io/matrix-js-sdk/interfaces/crypto_api.CryptoApi.html) interface, which is the main entry point for end-to-end encryption, by calling [`MatrixClient.getCrypto`](https://matrix-org.github.io/matrix-js-sdk/classes/matrix.MatrixClient.html#getCrypto).

+**WARNING**: the cryptography stack is not thread-safe.
+Having multiple `MatrixClient` instances connected to the same Indexed DB will cause data corruption and decryption failures.
+The application layer is responsible for ensuring that only one `MatrixClient` issue is instantiated at a time.

 ## Secret storage

 You should normally set up [secret storage](https://spec.matrix.org/v1.12/client-server-api/#secret-storage) before using the end-to-end encryption.
 To do this, call [`CryptoApi.bootstrapSecretStorage`](https://matrix-org.github.io/matrix-js-sdk/interfaces/crypto_api.CryptoApi.html#bootstrapSecretStorage).